The Squamish Farmers Market is a weekly summer market featuring fresh farm produce and artisan products in downtown Squamish on Saturdays.

 The market typically features close to four dozen vendors selling everything from fresh produce to homemade preserves, baked goods and art.

 The Squamish market had a delayed start in 2020 due to COVID-19.
-Its typical opening date of April 4th, 2020, was pushed until May 9th, 2020, and it ran until the end of October.
+Its typical opening date of April 4th, 2020, was pushed back until May 9th, 2020.
+In 2021 the first market of the season was on April 17th.

 Similar to most Lower Mainland farmers markets, the Saturday markets in Squamish feature a musician or two providing background entertainment each week.